 Introduction

-Welcome to documentation for React Boostrap Data Grid!
+Welcome to the documentation for React Boostrap Data Grid!

 Inspired by react-bootstrap-table2 and MUI X Data Grid, React Bootstrap Data Grid aims to fill the specific niche of a data grid UI component for the combination of Bootstrap and React.